MichaelGalo/data-engineering-pipeline-scripts/README.md

 ## Scripts Overview

 - **legacy.sh**: Sets up a project following legacy data engineering practices, focusing on ETL solutions and smaller batch processing jobs.
-- **mid-modern.sh**: Configures a project with a contemporary approach, integrating modern ELT practices with dbt and orchestration with prefect.
+- **contemporary.sh**: Configures a project with a contemporary approach, integrating modern ELT practices with dbt and orchestration with prefect.
-- **neutral-uv.sh**: Creates a neutral architecture setup, emphasizing vendor-agnostic and universally applicable solutions.
+- **neutral.sh**: Creates a neutral architecture setup, emphasizing vendor-agnostic and universally applicable solutions.
 Designed for flexibility and adaptability across different environments.
-- **ultra-modern.sh**: Establishes a cutting-edge data engineering project, leveraging the latest technologies and a data lake house approach with DuckDb and Ducklake.
+- **modern.sh**: Establishes a cutting-edge data engineering project, leveraging the latest technologies and a data lake house approach with DuckDb and Ducklake.

 ## Purpose